EzryStIago/training/docs/workshops/genomics_1.md

 Notice that the prompt changed to a compute node, e.g. `netid@hal0011`

  Go to your folder with data.
- You should match the `tophat2 -p` option  to be consistent with the number of cores `srun -c` that you requested
+ You should match the `tophat2 -p` option  to be consistent with the number of cores `srun -c` that you requested, thus we use tophat 2 -p 7, because we requested srun -c 7.

 ```